-- except for the effect of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial report of the Company is in accordance with the Corporations Act 2001, including: - giving a true and fair view of the Company's financial position as at 31 December 2020 and of its financial performance for the year then ended; - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001. - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 1(c).
+- a. the accompanying financial report of the Consolidated Entity is in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Consolidated Entity's financial position as at 31 December 2021 and of its financial performance for the year then ended; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001. - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 1.

-Basis for Qualified Opinion
+Basis for Opinion